tops4u/Ram-Tester/README.md

 ---

 ## Why this tester?
-- **No chip knowledge needed** – Set the pin count via DIP switch, the tester auto-detects the chip type.
-No chip marking deciphering, no menus, no datasheet lookups.
-Grab a chip from the parts bin, plug it in, get a result.
+- **No chip knowledge needed** – Set the pin count via DIP switch — the tester auto-detects the chip type and runs all tests automatically.
+No selecting algorithms, the right socket, no menus, no datasheet lookups.
+Grab a chip, plug it in, get a result.
-- **Fast** – Most tests complete in under 10 seconds.
-Full 41256 test in 7.4s — up to 60× faster than typical Arduino-based testers that rely on `digitalWrite()`.
-Direct port manipulation at 62.5 ns per operation makes the difference.
+- **Fast** – Full test in under 8 seconds for a 41256.
+Test a whole tray of chips in minutes.
-- **Thorough** – Six test patterns per cell, crosstalk analysis, address line verification, retention time measurement, CAS-Before-RAS refresh, fast page mode, static column, nibble mode and ground short detection.
+- **Thorough** – While other testers require you to choose between test modes, this one runs them all: memory patterns, crosstalk, address line verification, retention time, CAS-Before-RAS refresh, fast page mode, static column mode, ground short detection.
-- **Practical** – Clear good/bad result.
-A DRAM chip can't be repaired, so detailed fault classification is academic.
-This tester tells you what you need to know to get your machine running.
+- **Practical** – Broken is broken.
+You get a clear good/bad result because a DRAM chip can't be repaired anyway.
-- **Safe** – Short-circuit protection, current limiting, ground short detection, resettable fuse.
-Self-test mode to verify your build.
+- **Safe** – Short-circuit protection, current limiting, ground short detection.
+Self-test mode included.
-- **Fully open** – KiCad schematics, Gerber files and Arduino source under GPL v3.
+- **Fully Open Source** – Hardware, firmware, schematics on GitHub (tops4u/Ram-Tester).
 No black box.
 ---
 ## Key features
 | Feature | Benefit |